Welcome to Cornwall Historic Churches Trust

 Reading Cornish Churches

-Over the past three years, thanks to Joanna Mattingly, we have been privileged to be addressed by renowned experts on different stages of church architectural development.
-To date we have worked through the Romanesque, Early English and Decorated periods.
-In 2021 we hope to move on to Perpendicular period.
+Thanks to Joanna Mattingly, we have been privileged to be addressed by renowned experts on different stages of church architectural development.
+We have worked through the Romanesque, Early English, Decorated and Perpendicular periods.
 We have records of the lecture notes from each talk which you can view here.

 Visit an interesting selection of churches on a guided drive